peter-tanner/peter-tanner.github.io/_posts/2024-06-23-Debugging-STM32-USB-Mass-Storage-Class-Device.md

 Summary of my thought process when troubleshooting a board containing eMMC and USB mass storage class device on the STM32L476.

+## If you are using the STM32L476, check out my repository which has a working example: https://github.com/peter-tanner/eMMC-USB-mass-storage-device-STM32L476

+## Prerequisites

 Download Wireshark and the USB pcap plugin.

 TLDR: Minimum configuration you should try for troubleshooting is: